pyvista/pyvista/docs/tools/plotting.rst

 Background Plotting
 -------------------

-``pyvista`` provides a plotter that enables users to create a rendering window in the background that remains interactive while the user performs their processing.
+PyVista provides a plotter that enables users to create a rendering window in the background that remains interactive while the user performs their processing.
 This creates the ability to make a rendering scene and interactively add or remove datasets from the scene as well as has some useful menu functions